 A simple sheet pan crowd pleaser.

-Sausage and peppers is an Italian-American staple that appears at everything from weeknight family dinner to a cousin’s First Holy Communion party.
-This easy sheet pan supper is easy to make, satisfying, and perfect for big crowds — or those just crowded around the dinner table.
+This Italian sausage and peppers recipe is an Italian-American staple that appears at everything from weeknight family dinner to a cousin’s First Holy Communion party.
+This easy sheet pan supper is easy to make, really satisfying, and perfect for big crowds — or those just crowded around the dinner table.

 - 5 assorted bell peppers, chopped into 1" to 2" chunks